secretstartups/handbook/content/handbook/sales/field-operations/order-processing.md

 After both parties have signed the contract, complete these steps:

 1. Upload the fully executed pdf to the contract page;
-1. Edit the `Contract Status` field to show “Active”;
+1. Edit the `Contract Status` field to show "Active";
 1. Input the `Contract Start Date` and fill in the `Contract Term (months)` field, if applicable.
 The End Date will auto-fill based on the number you enter.
 Do not put the end date in the Termination Date field.
 1. Copy and paste the terms that have capture fields from the executed contract into the fields.
 Then, change the drop-down named "Term Capture" to "Complete".
 If you run into problems, you can change the field to "Started" and then request help by sending a chatter message at @Contracts.